A detailed guide on how to plan your Neuschwanstein castle tour from Munich by bus, train or car.

 - Three different routes lead up to the castle.
 Consider taking the less crowded path through the scenic Pöllatschlucht gorge.

-- Always take along some cash.
+- Always bring some cash.
 You won’t be able to pay the horse carriage with a credit card and the smaller cafés near the parking lot don’t accept it either, nor the ticket machines for the parking lot.

 - Wear comfortable walking shoes.
 It’s quite a long hike up to the castle (30 minutes), plus it may rain.